Trinity (nuclear test): Jumbo

 Responsibility for the design of a containment vessel for an unsuccessful explosion, known as "Jumbo", was assigned to Robert W. Henderson and Roy W. Carlson of the Los Alamos Laboratory's X-2A Section.
-The bomb would be placed into the heart of Jumbo, and if the bomb's detonation was unsuccessful, the outer walls of Jumbo would not be breached, making it possible to recover the bomb's plutonium.
-Hans Bethe, Victor Weisskopf, and Joseph O. Hirschfelder, made the initial calculations, followed by a more detailed analysis by Henderson and Carlson.
+The bomb would be placed into the heart of Jumbo, and if the bomb's detonation was unsuccessful the walls of Jumbo would not be breached, making it possible to recover the bomb's plutonium.
+Hans Bethe, Victor Weisskopf, and Joseph O. Hirschfelder made the initial calculations, followed by a more detailed analysis by Henderson and Carlson.
 They drew up specifications for a steel sphere 13 to 15 feet in diameter, weighing 150 ST and capable of handling a pressure of 50000 psi.
-After consulting with the steel companies and the railroads, Carlson produced a scaled-back cylindrical design that would be much easier to manufacture.
+After consulting with the steel companies and the railroads, which would transport the vessel, Carlson produced a scaled-back cylindrical design that would be much easier to manufacture.
 Carlson identified a company that normally made boilers for the Navy, Babcock & Wilcox; they had made something similar and were willing to attempt its manufacture.

-As delivered in May 1945, Jumbo was 10 feet in diameter and 25 feet long with walls 14 in thick, and weighed 214 ST. A special train brought it from Barberton, Ohio, to the siding at Pope, where it was loaded on a large trailer and towed 25 miles across the desert by crawler tractors.
+As delivered in May 1945, Jumbo was 10 feet in diameter and 25 feet long with walls 14 in thick, and weighed 214 ST. A special train brought it from the Babcock & Wilcox plant in Barberton, Ohio, to the siding at Pope, where it was loaded on a large trailer and towed 25 miles across the desert by crawler tractors.
 At the time, it was the heaviest item ever shipped by rail.